Ryan's Daughter: Reception

 Some attribute the negative reviews to critics' expectations being too high, following the three epics Lean had directed in a row before Ryan's Daughter.
 The preview cut ran for over 220 minutes and was criticised for its length and poor pacing.
 Lean felt obliged to remove up to 17 minutes of footage before the film's wide release.
 The missing footage has not been restored or located.
 Lean took these criticisms very personally, claiming at the time that he would never make another film.
 (Others dispute this, citing the fact that Lean tried but was unable to get several projects off the ground, including The Bounty.)
 The film was moderately successful worldwide at the box office and was one of the most successful films of 1970 in Britain, where it ran at a West End cinema for almost two years straight.

 The film was also criticised for its perceived depiction of the Irish proletariat as uncivilised.
 An Irish commentator in 2008 called them "the local herd-like and libidinous populace who lack gainful employment to keep them occupied".
-Some criticised the film as an attempt to blacken the legacy of the 1916 Easter Rising and the subsequent Irish War of Independence in relation to the eruption of "the Troubles" in Northern Ireland around the time of the film's release.
-Since the film's release on DVD, Ryan's Daughter has been reconsidered by some critics; it has been called an overlooked masterpiece, countering many of the criticisms such as its alleged "excessive scale".
-Other elements, like John Mills' caricature of 'the village idiot' (an Oscar-winning performance), have been met with ambivalence.
+Some criticised the film as an attempt to negate the legacy of the 1916 Easter Rising and the subsequent Irish War of Independence in relation to the eruption of "the Troubles" in Northern Ireland around the time of the film's release.

+Since the film's release on DVD, Ryan's Daughter has retained its reputation as one of Lean's weakest films, critics finding it "overlong" (Variety), "a weary Madame Bovary rehash" (The Times) and "a lush and overblown self-indulgence in which David Lean has given us a great deal less than meets the eye" (Roger Ebert).
+Other elements, like John Mills' caricature of "the village idiot" (an Oscar-winning performance), have been met with ambivalence.
+A 2020 review of an account of the film's production, Making Ryan’s Daughter: The Myths, Madness and Mastery in The Irish Times characterises its extravagances and personality clashes in much the same way as critics of the film itself, "a fascinating but ultimately indulgent and doomed enterprise."